beardymcjohnface/beardymcjohnface.github.io/_posts/2021-05-06-manage-files-permutations.md

 The advantage of this is that if you know the sample name you know the location for its files (it is calculated very quickly), and you don't need to commit a dictionary of file paths to the system's memory.
 The location for that sample's files won't ever change, unless you start messing with the sample names or LCG values.
-You can create other functions to generate file manifests, targets for Snakemake etc. Here is a function to return the file paths for all samples for a given file extension.
+You can create other functions to generate file manifests, target lists for Snakemake etc. Here is a function to return the file paths for all samples for a given file extension.

 ```python
 def all_sample_files(ext):